nss-daycohort11/chatty-ccm-llc/README.md

 *Only show the last 20 messages.

 Timestamp
-*Put a timestamp on each message.
+COMPLETED Put a timestamp on each message.